myTerminal/emacs-home/README.md

 If the current time is between the above two times, a progress-bar is shown.

-To see the pinned files widget, use a snippet as shown below.
+To see the favorite files widget, use a snippet as shown below.

-    (emacs-home-set-pinned-files (list '("t" "~/to-do.org")
+    (emacs-home-set-favorite-files (list '("t" "~/to-do.org")
                                        '("i" "~/Documents/work.md")))

-To see the pinned functions widget, use a snippet as shown below.
+To see the favorite functions widget, use a snippet as shown below.

-    (emacs-home-set-pinned-functions (list '("s" snake)
+    (emacs-home-set-favorite-functions (list '("s" snake)
                                            '("c" calc)))

 While on the home-screen, pressing `g` updates it and `q` closes it.